Revised Flood Studies

 The Western Downs has an unfortunate history of major flooding events.
 In 2022, we experienced five separate major flooding events causing $180M in road damage throughout the region.

-As part of the review, Council will remodel historical major floods for each of these six towns, and we're inviting residents to review the existing flood study reports and share your knowledge to make sure the new models match what really happened.
+As part of the review, Council is re-modelling historical major floods for each of these six towns.
+During July and August 2025, we invited residents to review the existing flood study reports and share their local knowledge to make sure the new models match what really happened.

 The revised flood studies will: